Community Service

 Requests for Additional Recipients

-If you are a guild member and would like to nominate an organization to be a recipient of our comfort quilts, please complete the form below and submit it to Leslie Garrison at comfortquilts@concordpiecemakers.org.
+If you are a guild member and would like to nominate an organization or an individual to be a recipient of our comfort quilts, please complete the form below and submit it to Leslie Garrison at comfortquilts@concordpiecemakers.org.

 Comfort Quilt Request Form